rounakdatta/rounakdatta.github.io/src/content/posts/godfs.md

 #### NameNode {#namenode}

 The NameNode is ideally a singular central coordinating unit of the entire system.
-It's responsibilities start from record-keeping of which all data nodes are available/healthy and helping the client decide with where all to put the chunks for an incoming file & where all to fetch the chunks from for a requested file.
+It's responsibilities start from record-keeping of which all data nodes are available/healthy and helping the client decide with where all to put the chunks for an incoming file &amp; where all to fetch the chunks from for a requested file.
 The name node also knows what is the chunk size (termed BlockSize later) and how many copies of data to keep (ReplicationFactor).
 The name node is the know-it-all guy of the system and therefore making it's death fatal for the system.
 Therefore we must have a backup name node (called Secondary NameNode) to which the NameNode is flushing all its meta periodically.

 #### Client {#client}